Symboreka/symboreka.github.io/_posts/2024-11-28-vim-cheatsheet.md

 ---
 ## Motions
 Motions are a powerful way that vim uses to combine the keyboard shortcuts into keymaps.
-The best way to explain them are by example.
-Lets look at `d a p` for example. `d` here stands for delete. `a` tells the deletion command to delete around something. `p` tells it to delete around the paragraph you are currently in.
+The best way to explain them is by example.
+Let's look at `d a p` for example. `d` here stands for delete. `a` tells the deletion command to delete around something. `p` tells it to delete around the paragraph you are currently in.
 This can also be combined with curly braces or any other text object selector.
 In this post, you will learn more cool ways to use motions.

 ---